 "But it's true," Kyle said, smirking at him slyly.

 "So fucking what?!"
-Cartman shouted.
+Cartman said.
 "You know, Jew, just because something is true doesn't mean you have to point it out all the time."

 Kyle stopped dead in his tracks.
 Did he really just say that?

-Kyle gawked at him stupidly, a stunned expression on his face.
-His mouth was half open, as if he was about to say something, but he remained mute.
-He wanted to tell Cartman how much of a hypocrite he was for saying that, considering he always, always addressed Kyle as 'Jew' and claimed that it was okay to do so simply because 'it was true.'
+Kyle simply gawked at him, a stunned expression on his face.
+His mouth was half open, as if he were about to say something, but he remained quiet.
+He wanted to tell Cartman how much of a hypocrite he was for saying that, considering he always, always addressed Kyle as "Jew" and claimed it was okay to do so simply because "it was true."